devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 ## 5.5 Business Rules

-No business rules have been identified.
+​	No business rules have been identified.

 # 6. Other Requirements

+There are currently no other requirements to be specified for the SRS of PolyChord.
-Define any other requirements not covered elsewhere in the SRS.
+*Define any other requirements not covered elsewhere in the SRS.
 This might include database requirements, internationalization requirements, legal requirements, reuse objectives for the project, and so on.
-Add any new sections that are pertinent to the project.
+Add any new sections that are pertinent to the project.*

 Appendix A: Glossary

+- SEC-i
+- PERF-i
+- MSET-i
+- ACCT-i
+- PRGSN-i
+- CHRD-i
+- SITE-i

-Define all the terms necessary to properly interpret the SRS, including acronyms and abbreviations.
-You may wish to build a separate glossary that spans multiple projects or the entire organization, and just include terms specific to a single project in each SRS.
+*Define all the terms necessary to properly interpret the SRS, including acronyms and abbreviations.
+You may wish to build a separate glossary that spans multiple projects or the entire organization, and just include terms specific to a single project in each SRS.*

 Appendix B: Analysis Models

-Optionally, include any pertinent analysis models, such as data flow diagrams, class diagrams, state-transition diagrams, or entity-relationship diagrams.
+*Optionally, include any pertinent analysis models, such as data flow diagrams, class diagrams, state-transition diagrams, or entity-relationship diagrams.*

 Appendix C: To Be Determined List

+1. flask - Flask for Python 3.6+ will potentially be used in the future for development of the website, though for now is not being used as there is no immediate use
+2. chord sheet - This may be used as a database to look up chords and see if the chord being played is in this database, but we have not finalized our method of chord recognition as of yet.
+3. Surveymonkey embedded form - this is a tentative method for us to allow users of PolyChord to report bugs to our team, but our method of accepting forms has not yet been finalized.

-Collect a numbered list of the TBD (to be determined) references that remain in the SRS so they can be tracked to closure.
+*Collect a numbered list of the TBD (to be determined) references that remain in the SRS so they can be tracked to closure.*